NFT Marketing Guide | How to Promote your NFT When You’re Not An Influencer

 Generally, advertising NFTs is not that simple, as the big advertising platforms will block your ads.

 However, you can still make use of a crypto ad network like Coinzilla.
-With Coinzilla, you can place display ad banners on top cryptocurrency websites worldwide and get the word out there while still controlling the costs.
+Through Coinzilla’s Bitcoin ad network, you can place display ad banners on top cryptocurrency websites worldwide and get the word out there while still controlling the costs.

 5. Publish Guest articles